Three reasons why this sailing club is different:

 One of the main sailing activities of the HSC is dinghy cruising, a branch of sailing few other clubs support.

-Our sailing base, currently at Paglesham on the river Roach in Essex, was chosen to be within weekend travelling distance of a fair proportion of the UK population.
+Our sailing base at Paglesham on the river Roach in Essex, was chosen to be within weekend travelling distance of a fair proportion of the UK population.
 It is within about two hours drive from most parts of London or the Home Counties.
 For members living in London it is almost the nearest saltwater - only the lower reaches of the River Thames or possibly the Medway would be nearer.

 For directions to find Paglesham by road or rail CLICK HERE

 The boats owned by the HSC are two Wayfarer sailing dinghies named 'Merganser' and 'Meander' although in recent years 'Meander' has been laid up on shore awaiting disposal.
 The picture at the top of this page shows our club boats getting ready to sail.
 For a few more pictures of our club boats SEE HERE.
 To read more about the design and history of the Wayfarer sailing dinghy SEE HERE.
 The maintenance of Merganser is done voluntarily by club members, she is quite old now and lacks showroom gloss but we keep her basically sound and seaworthy.
 The club does have funds in reserve to purchase another boat should we ever need to replace Merganser, or indeed should we at some stage need to run a second boat again to meet demand.